 Menu Description SETUP Displays and modifies the temperature control set points for the burner, integral tank circulator SOURCE Displays many factory programmed settings for this product.
-The settings which can be adjusted by the user will be indicated by the appearance of the up and down adjustment arrows MONITOR Displays operational information such as water and vent temperatures, hours of operation, and number of cycles TIME Sets the time, day and year.
-Setting the time clock is necessary when using the scheduled setback SCHEDULE Allows the user to create a schedule for reducing the water heater set point when a building is unoccupied for a period of time NETWORK Displays and modifies parameters for creating a Modbus communication connection with the water heater OVERRIDE Allows the user to assume manual control of the burner operation and pumps TOOLBOX Displays alarm message history.
+The settings which can be adjusted by the user will be indicated by the appearance of the up and down adjustment arrows MONITOR Displays operational information such as water and vent temperatures, hours of operation, and number of cycles ТІМЕ Sets the time, day and year.
+Setting the time clock is necessary when using the scheduled setback SCHEDULE Allows the user to create a schedule for reducing the water heater set point when a building is unoccupied for a period of time NETWORK Displays and modifies parameters for creating a Modbus communication connection with the water heater.
+Reset Defaults does not erase the settings in NETWORK.
+OVERRIDE Allows the user to assume manual control of the burner operation and pumps TOOLBOX Displays alarm message history.
 Changes User access level and reset to factory default settings